Is It Safe To Eat Pickles During Pregnancy?

 Pickles contain a very high amount of sodium.
 This can negate any benefits that eating pickles may have during pregnancy.
 High sodium intake can be dangerous for your unborn baby and you if taken regularly over a period of time.
 Therefore, it is essential to maintain food safety.

 When you eat too much sodium it can make you feel dehydrated.
 An overdose of sodium can also lead to high blood pressure.
 When you are pregnant, you are the only source of nutrition for your baby.
 High levels of sodium in your body will also have a negative impact on your unborn baby’s growth and development.
-Study published in The American Journal of Physiology – Renal Physiology’s August 2011 demonstrated that too much sodium can affect the development of fetal kidneys in mice (4).
+A study published in The American Journal of Physiology – Renal Physiology’s August 2011 demonstrated that excess sodium can affect the development of fetal kidneys in mice (4).
 It can also increase the risk of high blood pressure in babies in the later years.

 During your pregnancy, the many changes happening inside your body can lead to an increase in your blood pressure.
-This can cause a dangerous condition known as gestational hypertension, also known as GH or accentuate existing pre eclampsia/ eclampsiaiA complication of high blood pressure in pregnant women, characterized by the onset of convulsions during pregnancy or childbirth conditions.
+This can cause a dangerous condition known as gestational hypertension, also known as GH, or accentuate existing preeclampsia/ eclampsiaiA complication of high blood pressure in pregnant women, characterized by the onset of convulsions during pregnancy or childbirth conditions.
 According to the CDC, the prevalence of hypertensive disorders of pregnancy among delivery hospitalizations increased from 13.3% to 15.9% between 2017 and 2019.
-Preeclampsia in pregnancy can cause a spike in your blood pressure, can cause seizuresiSudden, uncontrollable electrical activity in the brain leading to jerking muscular movements or loss of consciousness (eclampsia), cause damage to the kidneys and also damage your blood vessels.
-It can also lead to swelling in the brain, cause a loss in protein and affect the supply of oxygen and nutrients to your baby.
+Preeclampsia in pregnancy can cause a spike in your blood pressure, can cause seizuresiSudden, uncontrollable electrical activity in the brain leading to jerking muscular movements or loss of consciousness (eclampsia), cause damage to the kidneys, and also damage your blood vessels.
+It can also lead to swelling in the brain, cause a loss in protein, and affect the supply of oxygen and nutrients to your baby.

 protip_icon Quick fact